Mastixq/DirSync/README.md

 # DirSync

-**DirSync** is a command-line tool and Go package for synchronizing the contents of one directory with another.
+**DirSync** is a command-line tool for synchronizing the contents of one directory with another.
 It allows to copy files from a source to a target directory while optionally removing files in the target that no longer exist in the source.

 ---